 I’ve not had the most conventional career path in science.
 When I was in fifth grade, I wanted to be the next Jane Goodall.
 I went to Central Washington University specifically for the Chimpanzee and Human Communication Institute program there.
 My original degrees were in primate behavior and ecology as well as anthropology.
 I had an amazing experience in college with chimpanzees that communicated in American Sign Language.
-I also spent a summer on the very hot and humid island of Bali studying interactions between tourists and wild macaques.
+I also spent a summer in the very hot and humid center of Bali studying interactions between tourists and wild macaques.
 I then worked with non-human primates for many years in biomedical research in parallel with translational studies in humans in multisensory integration.
 So really the story is, I went from Jane Goodall and non-human primates, to translational studies and then landed at clinical trials in humans.
 I've taken a lot of left and right turns, but I couldn't be happier about where I have been fortunate to end up!

 What projects are you working on right now?

 I’m the clinical program manager for a the Up-LIFT study, which is collecting data to confirm the efficacy of ONWARD’s ARC-EX technology to restore function in the upper extremities of people with partial tetraplegia.
 This is a wearable device designed to stimulate the spinal cord through the skin, as opposed to our ARC-IM device, which is surgically implanted next to the spinal cord.
-Each of the Up-LIFT study sites across the US, Canada, the UK and Europe has to go through many regulatory phases: ethics or IRB approval, contracts, budgets, and so on.
+Each of the Up-LIFT study sites across the US, Canada, the UK and Europe has to go through many regulatory phases: ethical approval, IRB approval, contracts, budgets, and so on.
 My job is to make sure we’ve crossed all the t's and dotted all the i's so we can start doing the fun stuff, which is collecting the data.
-I make sure the train is constantly moving in the right direction, so we meet every milestone needed to achieve FDA clearance.
+I make sure the train is constantly moving in the right direction, so we meet every milestone to FDA approval.

 What promise does the ARC-EX device hold for people living with SCI?
 What are its main advantages?

 The obvious benefit of an external device is that there's no surgery involved, so it is potentially less risky, less expensive, and more accessible to more people.
-Our hope is that this device will restore a range of motor and sensory functions to people who have been living with SCI for years.
+Our hope is that this device will restore a range of motor and other functions for people who have been living with SCI for years.
 Research and therapy development in SCI has mostly focused on the recently injured because it’s generally believed that most of the recovery takes place in the first 12 months after injury.
 The chronic population has received less attention in terms of recovery.

 You spent many years as a clinical program manager in academia before transitioning to industry.
 What are some key differences between these two research environments?